cybercongress/go-cyber/docs/cyberd.md

 If web3 agents instead of native ipfs links use something semantically richer as [dura]() links than web3 agents can easier to reach consensus on the rules for program execution.

-Certainly, DURA protocol is a good implementation of a cyberlinks concept.
+Indeed, DURA protocol is a proper implementation of a cyberlinks concept.

 `euler` implementation of cyberlinks based on DURA specification is available in `.cyber` app of browser `cyb`.